 Lifting heavy objects by oneself is not only a common need during house moves but also a frequent requirement in various domestic and work settings.
-However, the task carries a significant risk of injury if not done correctly.
+However, the task carries a significant risk of injury if not done correctly — improper lifting is one of the most common causes of back pain, according to the NHS.
 Understanding the correct techniques and when to seek professional help can save you from potential harm and ensure the job is done efficiently.
+For a deeper look at posture and technique, our guide on lifting heavy objects properly covers the key principles every mover should know.

 Before attempting to lift any heavy object, it is crucial to assess the weight and manageability of the item.
 If an object is too cumbersome or if you have any health concerns that could be exacerbated by heavy lifting, it is advisable to seek assistance from a professional removal or storage provider.
 These experts have the right tools and training to handle heavy items safely, reducing the risk of damage to the item and injury to yourself.

 3. Lifting Technique: Grip the object firmly with both hands and hold it as close to your body as possible.
 Lift gradually using the strength of your legs rather than your back.
 Avoid any twisting motion; if you need to turn, do so with your feet, not your torso.
+Keeping weight distributed evenly is equally important, and our advice on packing and organising moving boxes covers how to avoid overloading a single box.

 4. Using Tools: For particularly heavy or awkward items, consider using lifting aids like a dolly, a hand truck, or lifting straps.
 These tools can significantly reduce the strain on your body and make the task more manageable.

 5. Wear Appropriate Clothing and Footwear: Protective gloves can enhance your grip and protect your hands.
 Sturdy footwear with a good grip can prevent slipping, providing a stable base for lifting.
+If you are planning a first move, our full guide to moving out of your parents’ house walks through every stage of the process from planning to moving day.

 6. Take Breaks and Manage Loads: If you’re moving multiple heavy items, take regular breaks to rest.
 It’s also wise to evenly distribute the weight in boxes if packing multiple items, ensuring no single box becomes too heavy to carry safely.

 7. Communication: If you must lift something with another person, communicate clearly.
 Decide who will direct the movement and when to lift, walk, or set down the load.
 Synchronised actions are crucial to prevent mishaps.
+If your timeline has shifted unexpectedly, our last-minute moving and storage service is available to help at short notice across London.

 Despite these precautions, the safest and most stress-free way to handle heavy objects, especially during a move, is to hire professionals.
 Removal and storage providers are not only equipped with the necessary equipment but also bring a level of expertise and efficiency that significantly mitigates the risk of damage and injury.
 They can manage the entire process, from packing and lifting to transport and storage, providing peace of mind and freeing you to focus on other aspects of your move or project.